Logo

 2.4 Upload service account key

-• Return to the Code Cube configuration page
+• Return to the Code-Cube.io configuration page

 • Upload the downloaded JSON key file